-- Educational: All states' educational requirements are satisfied by graduation from Western University of Health Sciences College of Dental Medicine as a dental school accredited by the ADA Commission on Dental Accreditation. - 2.
-Written Examinations: All licensing boards use the National Board Dental Examinations (NBDE) to satisfy a major portion of their written exam requirements.
+- 1. Educational: All states' educational requirements are satisfied by graduation from Western University of Health Sciences College of Dental Medicine as a dental school accredited by the ADA Commission on Dental Accreditation. - Written Examinations: All licensing boards use the Integrated National Board Dental Examinations (INBDE) to satisfy a major portion of their written exam requirements.
 The INBDE is developed and administered by the ADA's Joint Commission on National Dental Examinations.
 The actual exams are conducted through regional testing locations such as Prometric.
-Some states require additional written examinations. - 3.
-Clinical Licensure Exam: Clinical exam requirements vary but most states accept result from one or more regional testing agencies (such as WREB).
-Review the licensure laws and regulations from the individual state board websites for real-time information about which exams are accepted where licensure is sought.
+Some states require additional written examinations.

+3. Clinical Licensure Exam: Clinical exam requirements vary but most states accept result from one or more regional testing agencies (such as the American Board of Dental Examiners ADEX).
+Students are responsible for reviewing the licensure laws and regulations from the individual state board websites for real-time information about which exams are accepted where licensure is sought.